SuperOfficeDocs/superoffice-docs/docs/database/tables/winpossize.md

 ---
-uid: table-winpossize
+uid: table-WinPosSize
-title: winpossize table
+title: WinPosSize table
 description: Stores the position and size of each window, so they can be shown in the same place again so.generated: true
 keywords:
   - "database"
   - "WinPosSize"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# winpossize Table (208)
+# WinPosSize Table (208)

 ## Fields